Marks, George

 SEATED 60 X 48 IN

-George Marks is a exhibiting career artist and lives and works in the small bi-parish rural community of Arnaudville, La., home to the NUNU Arts & Culture Collective concept (Arnaudville Experiment), one of 14 communities/projects included in the NEA funded Mayor’s Institute on City Design’s (MICD) most recent publication, Creative Placemaking and recently presented at a rural round table discussion cosponsored by the Arts + Community Change Initiative, Arts & Democracy Project, Center for Rural Strategies and InCommons, hosted by the Bush Foundation.
-He has been appointed by the Lt.
-Governor to the Louisiana State Arts Council and serves on additional boards including St. Landry Parish Tourism and Louisiana Citizens for the Arts.
-Mr. Marks originated the NUNU concept and is actively involved in the evolution of the project.
-In addition, he is also actively involved with the development of the anticipated St. Luke French Immersion/Cultural Center.
-He is the recipient of the 2007 St. Landry Economic Authority Entrepreneur of the Year Award, the 2007 Opelousas-St. Landry Chamber of Commerce Entrepreneur of the Year and the 2008 Louisiana Division of the Arts Leadership in the Arts Governor’s Award.
+George Marks is an established artist who resides and works in Arnaudville, Louisiana.
+He is a key figure in the NUNU Arts & Culture Collective and has been involved in various initiatives related to community development and the arts.
+Mr. Marks is a member of the Louisiana State Arts Council and serves on the boards of St. Landry Parish Tourism and Louisiana Citizens for the Arts.
+He is also actively contributing to the development of the St. Luke French Immersion/Cultural Center.
+His contributions to the arts community have been recognized through awards such as the St. Landry Economic Authority Entrepreneur of the Year Award, the Opelousas-St. Landry Chamber of Commerce Entrepreneur of the Year, and the Louisiana Division of the Arts Leadership in the Arts Governor’s Award.

 ABOUT HIS WORK